aleaguilar01/aleaguilar01/README.md

 🌍 Multilingual Maven

         Fluent in English, Spanish, and Sarcasm.
         I turn communication barriers into bridges quicker than you can say "Hola, World!"
-        🏞️ Off-Screen Adventures.
         I'll localize your app and your jokes!

 When I'm not pushing pixels or pulling all-nighters: